Eligibility

 Guidance

 The three prompts are set within the Rhodes leadership development framework that informs the Scholar Programme at Rhodes House in Oxford.
-It asks you to consider your candidacy for and the opportunity of the Scholarship within three interrelated spheres in your own voice: ‘self, others, and world’:
+They ask you to consider your candidacy for and the opportunity of the Scholarship within three interrelated spheres in your own voice: ‘self, others, and world’:

 3rd “world”: From your place in the world, how will you use your energies and talents to address humanity’s pressing challenges? – make this personal, not generic.
 We anticipate your particular reflections on what is missing in society and the world today.
 Considering the complexities of the challenges that we are facing as humanity, we are seeking in Rhodes Scholars people who aspire to and will take action.
 Tell us what you imagine might be your way of making a contribution.

-You can find further guidance on the personal statement on the ‘Application Overview’ page of the Rhodes Scholarship website.
+You can find further guidance on the personal statement on the ‘Application Overview’ page of Rhodes’ website.

 vi.
 An academic statement of study of no more than 350 words (in PDF).
 The reason we ask for an academic statement is that entry to the University of Oxford is becoming increasingly competitive and, should you be selected for a Rhodes Scholarship, you will have to submit your application to Oxford within a very short timeframe.
 Researching and writing this statement will help you prepare for that.
-As well, this statement will be used by the Rhodes Selection committee to assess the likelihood that you will thrive academically in one of the most competitive graduate environments in the world.
+Rhodes selectors will use the statement to assess whether you will thrive academically in one of the most competitive graduate environments in the world.

 The academic statement of study should, in a factual and concise manner: